Independent Olympians at the Olympic Games: 2014 Winter Olympics

 The Indian Olympic Association was suspended from the IOC in December 2012, due to problems with its electoral process.
 New elections were scheduled for 9 February 2014, two days after the start of the 2014 Winter Olympics.
-Therefore, the three Indian athletes who qualified for the Games were scheduled to compete as independent Olympic participants.
+Therefore, the three Indian athletes who qualified for the Games were scheduled to compete as Independent Olympic Participants.

 On 8 and 9 February, Shiva Keshavan participated in the luge competition and received 38th place.
-He would end up being the only athlete to officially participate as an Independent Olympic Participant.
+He would end up being the only athlete to officially compete as an Independent Olympic Participant.

 On 11 February 2014, the IOC reinstated the Indian Olympic Association after Narayana Ramachandran, the president of the World Squash Federation, was voted in as the new president of the Indian Olympic Association, allowing the two remaining athletes to compete under the Indian flag rather than as independent athletes.
 This was the first time such a reinstatement of a NOC occurred as the Olympic Games were underway.

 2016 Summer Olympics

-Kuwaiti athletes competed as independent, as the Kuwait Olympic Committee was suspended by the International Olympic Committee due to governmental interference.
-This was the second suspension in five years; the first suspension resulted in Kuwaiti athletes being forced to compete under the Olympic flag as Athletes from Kuwait for the 2010 Asian Games.
+Kuwaiti athletes competed independently, as the Kuwait Olympic Committee was suspended by the International Olympic Committee due to governmental interference.
+This was the second suspension in five years; the first suspension resulted in Kuwaiti athletes being forced to compete under the Olympic flag as Athletes from Kuwait at the 2010 Asian Games.
 Fehaid Al-Deehani became the first Independent Olympic Athlete to win a gold medal.
-Like with gold medalists of the Unified Team at the 1992 Winter and Summer Olympics, the Olympic Hymn was played in the victory ceremony.
+Like with some gold medals of the Unified Team at the 1992 Winter and Summer Olympics, the Olympic Hymn was played in the victory ceremony.

-Refugees were allowed to compete under the Olympic Flag at the 2016 Summer Olympics, under the label Refugee Olympic Team.
+Refugees were allowed to compete under the Olympic Flag (one of two delegations to compete under that flag, alongside Kuwaiti IOAs) at the 2016 Summer Olympics, under the label Refugee Olympic Team.
 Ten athletes from four countries competed for this team.

 Due to widespread state-controlled doping in Russia, the International Association of Athletics Federations suspended the All-Russia Athletic Federation in November 2015.
-As a result, no Russian athlete would able to compete internationally, including the 2016 Olympics, until the suspension was lifted.
-The IAAF announced a path for athletes who train outside the Russia system and could prove themselves to be clean, as well as those who have helped in the fight against doping, to be eligible to compete as neutral athletes at the 2016 Olympics.
+As a result, no Russian athlete would be able to compete internationally, including the 2016 Olympics, until the suspension was lifted.
+The IAAF announced a path for athletes who train outside the Russian system and could prove themselves to be clean, as well as those who have helped in the fight against doping, to be eligible to compete as neutral athletes at the 2016 Olympics.
 Two athletes, Darya Klishina and Yuliya Stepanova were initially cleared for competition, as Independent Athletes.

-Although Yulia Stepanova was cleared by IAAF because of her revelations regarding Russia's systemic doping program, and IOC's recognition of her "contribution to the protection and promotion of clean athletes", she was banned by the IOC in line with the decision to ban all Russian athletes with previous doping convictions.
-IOC also rejected the suggestion that 'neutral' athletes could compete outside of national selection.
-Klishina was subsequently confirmed as competing under Russian colours, their only competitor in athletics at the 2016 Olympics.
+Although Yulia Stepanova was cleared by IAAF because of her revelations regarding Russia's systemic doping program, and the IOC's recognition of her "contribution to the protection and promotion of clean athletes", she was banned by the IOC in line with the decision to ban all Russian athletes with previous doping convictions.
+The IOC also rejected the suggestion that 'neutral' athletes could compete outside of national selection.
+Klishina was subsequently confirmed as competing under Russian colours, the country's only competitor in athletics at the 2016 Olympics.